darknessnerd/filebot-webui/README.md

 ## 😎 Want to Contribute?

 Feel free to fork the repo (we promise, it won’t fork you back 🍴) or open a pull request.
 Contributions, bug fixes, and fun suggestions are always welcome!

+### tag
+Example of Git Tagging:
+To trigger a build with SemVer, you would tag your commit:

+bash
+Copia codice
+git tag v1.0.0
+git push origin v1.0.0
+This will ensure the Docker image gets tagged as 1.0.0 when pushed to Docker Hub.